 This course presents how accounting information is used by management to analyze and measure the efficiency and profitability of a hospitality business.
 The course emphasizes the managerial uses of accounting data in decision making, preparation of budgets and variance analysis, relevant cost analysis, regression analysis and cost-volume-profit relationships.
-Prerequisite: AC1012.
+Pererequisite: AC1002 or AC1012.
+Ouarter Credit Hours 5.5